Senior Pastor Fred Lian

 The GracePoint congregation is a blessing from God.
 The people are a pastor’s joy to minister to, as well as alongside.
 And the staff I get to work with is pure delight.
 I am grateful and humbled that God would grant me His favor in placing me here.

 In the photo to the right you will notice major evidence of God’s grace to me.
 Kerrie and I have been married since 1977.
-She has her own graphic design business.
-Our daughter is a student at Denver Seminary completing her MDiv degree, with the hopes of becoming a missionary.
-What you don’t see is our other “child” – an Old English Sheepdog who believes he runs the house.
+She has her own graphic design business, as well as drawing sketches of people’s beloved animals.
+Our daughter, Madison, is also a graduate of Denver Seminary having completed her MDiv degree in 2018.
+She is married and her husband, Elliot, is a Youth Pastor at a metro Denver church, and where she oversees the Alpha Ministry.
+What you don’t see is our other “child” – an Old English Sheepdog, Aslan, who believes he runs the house.

 My hobbies include running.
 I identify with Chariots of Fire‘s Eric Liddell, who said, “I believe God made me for a purpose, but he also made me fast.
 And when I run I feel His pleasure.”
 I’m not a world-class runner like he was, but I’ve run my share of races and marathons, including Denver, Chicago, New York and Boston.

-I spend time on the missions field, having taught for five Februarys at a Bible school in Romania, and more recently, the past eight years ministering in Kazakhstan.
+I spend time on the missions field, having taught for five Februarys at a Bible school in Romania, and more recently, the past 11 years ministering in Kazakhstan.